-1. The Committee on Development and Intellectual Property (CDIP), at its twenty-first session, discussed the document CDIP/21/14 on the Project on Intellectual Property, Tourism and Gastronomy in Peru: Promoting the Development of Tourism and Gastronomy in Peru through Intellectual Property.
+- 1. The Committee on Development and Intellectual Property (CDIP), at its twenty-first session, discussed the document CDIP/21/14 on the Project on Intellectual Property, Tourism and Gastronomy in Peru: Promoting the Development of Tourism and Gastronomy in Peru through Intellectual Property.
 The Committee took note of the project proposal and "requested the Delegation of Peru to revise it with the support of the Secretariat for consideration at its next session."

-2. The Annex to this document contains a revised project proposal by Peru, prepared with the support of the WIPO Secretariat.

-3. The CDIP is invited to consider the Annex to the present document.
+The said revised version of the proposal is contained in document CDIP/22/14. - 2.
+Following an initial round of discussions at CDIP/22, the Secretariat was requested to further revise document CDIP/22/14 to include an estimated budget for the project implementation.
+Accordingly, the Annex to this document contains a revised project proposal. - 3.
+The CDIP is invited to consider the Annex to the present document.